 The Cost of Correcting a Child

 I wrote about it in a previous article on how to build a strong attachment, but this story fits here perfectly.
 When I was little, I had a short phase (soon you’ll see why) in which I really wanted to help my mother, so I started hanging the laundry out to dry.
-Not once, did I do a good enough job.
+Not once did I do a good enough job.
 The socks weren’t properly straightened out, the shirts weren’t shaken out to a pleasing extent, and whatnot.
-Guess what – not only that I stopped with the laundry as a way of help my mom, but additionally – this is a chore I dislike until this very day.
+Guess what – not only that I stopped with the laundry as a way of helping my mom, but additionally – this is a chore I dislike until this very day.

-Believing she is teaching me useful skills, she corrected and corrected until the point there was nothing left to correct, because the little me decided that if she is the only one who does it right, she might as well do it herself.
+Believing she is teaching me useful skills, she corrected and corrected to the point there was nothing left to correct, because the little me decided that if she is the only one who does it right, she might as well do it herself.